Perly Consulting │ Beck Eco

 CURRENT LANDSCAPE

-The difficulty is getting there.
-An Intercom survey of 2,400 professionals found 82% had invested in AI for support in 2025, yet only 10% described their deployment as mature.
+The adoption gap persists.
+A Salesforce survey found 82% invested in AI in 2025, 87% planning 2026 investment, yet only 10% report mature deployment.
 Nearly 40% of new AI deployments fail due to governance and oversight gaps, and AI-powered customer service fails at four times the rate of other AI categories.
+Integration work consumes up to 25% of AI budgets.
+Clarista's analysis of 100+ enterprise AI projects found 91% die in pilot phase; ticket automation survives only when five pre-project checks align (security review, scope clarity, integration feasibility, governance design, cost modelling).
 Vendor lock-in anxiety compounds the problem: 94% of IT leaders express concern, while willingness to pay a premium for AI has dropped to 29%.
-The technology is proven; the organisational machinery to adopt it is not.
+Hallucination rates (15-27% unconstrained, 0.7-1.5% with knowledge constraints) and CSAT gaps (AI 4.1/5 vs human 4.3/5 for structured intents; wider gaps for sentiment-heavy cases) cap autonomous resolution at 40-60% across most deployments.
+The technology is proven; the organisational machinery to operationalise it—data quality, governance infrastructure, workflow redesign—remains the bottleneck.

 TIER HISTORY